Pingumaniac/CS6381_PA1_M3_Youngjae_Moon/README.md

 ## How to test the code on Mininet
 1. For test1 & test2 & test4, sudo --mn -topo=single,10
 2. For test3 & test 5, sudo --mn -topo=single,18
+3. After setting up Mininet type: source Test/[Test filename e.g. Test1.sh]
-3. Note that T*.sh files do not include .out and 2>&1
+4. Note that T*.sh files do not include .out and 2>&1